8TB SSD Prices — Largest NVMe Drives

 Does Crucial or Kingston make an 8TB SSD?

-Not for consumers as of June 2026.
-Crucial’s NVMe lineup tops out at 4TB (T500, T710) and Kingston’s NV3 at 2TB.
-The only mainstream 8TB NVMe drives are the Samsung 9100 Pro 8TB and WD Black SN850X 8TB above.
+Neither makes a consumer 8TB NVMe as of August 2026: Crucial’s lineup tops out at 4TB (T500, T710) and Kingston’s NV3 at 2TB.
+The 8TB drives that do exist come from 2 brands — Samsung, WD Black — all listed in the table above.

 Frequently Asked Questions